SpencerCooley/anatomica-scientifica-open-lora-weights/README.md

 An SDXL LoRA trained on 150 historic medical and scientific illustrations of anatomy and human biology.

 Two safetensor files are available.
 This was my first time training a model so they both have their differences.
+I thought my first two training attempts failed, but it turned out to just be a formatting issue.
+Because of this misunderstanding I changed a bunch of stuff on the third run, including the trigger word.

-I wrote a post on medium about it if you want more of an explanation.
-[Link to Medium post](https://medium.com/@spencercooley/my-first-sdxl-lora-training-a-journey-through-frustration-to-a7238568f849)! anatomica-scientifica-2nd-training-attempt - trigger word is scientifica-anatomica
+anatomica-scientifica-2nd-training-attempt - trigger word is anatomica-scientifica

 anatomica-scientifica-3rd-training-attempt - trigger word is AS101

 ## other terms that were used a lot and will yield intersting results:
-microscopic detail, human brain, dissection, male figure, female figure, arteries and veins, organic form, organs, tissue, bone
+microscopic detail, human brain, dissection, male figure, female figure, arteries and veins, organic form, organs, tissue, bone, ancient art, scientific illustration, hand drawn

-I used different trigger words because I originally thought I trained it wrong the first two times, so changed the whole dataset.
-It is all explained in the blog post.
-[Link to Medium post](https://medium.com/@spencercooley/my-first-sdxl-lora-training-a-journey-through-frustration-to-a7238568f849)!

-test on civitai
+test this LoRA live on Civitai https://civitai.com/models/1924370
-https://civitai.com/models/1924370

 ## Example image results: